S13G/Message-Encoder/README.md

 therefore always represent some ASCII character.
 (4) Display the characters that correspond to the encoded ASCII values.
 The procedure is reversed when decoding a line of text.
-Be certain, however, that the same random number is used in decoding as was used in encoding
+Be certain, however, that the same random number is used in decoding as was used in encoding.